The Ultimate Toiletries Packing Guide

 Is Dry Shampoo Really Worth It?

 Greasy hair strikes more often when you’re in transit.
 Keep it fresh by splurging on a luxe toiletry that’s worth the hype: dry shampoo.
 After a long flight or day of sightseeing, a quick spritz can keep your hair looking clean, dry, and voluminous.
 If you’re new to the dry-shampoo camp, here’s a little primer.
 Dry shampoo comes in a little hairspray-like can.
 Hold the can 12 inches from your head and spray onto your roots.
 After a few minutes, the spray will dry into a white powder, that looks a little wacky.
 Just tap the powder into your roots until it’s no longer visible, or brush it through with a hairbrush.
 You’ll notice immediate results as the powder soaks up grease and adds volume.
-Our is by Living Proof.
+Our pick is by Living Proof.
 This brand doesn’t have an offensive scent, it’s easy to use, and it comes in a TSA-friendly 1.8 oz can.

 Should You Pre-Buy Sunscreen?